richardmtp/lazy-loading/README.md

   * Open brower in mobile and enter url like  192.168.0.10/{{application_folder}}/app/

 Release Notes
-  This release includes various feature:
+  * This release includes various feature:
     * Video Listing page added - which contains a page title and a three column vertically scrolling grid which is not horizontally scrollable.
     * Lazy loading feature implemented.
-  	* Implement a search feature with in the Video Listing Page.
-  	* Support mobile browser
+    * Support Mobile browser / Desktop browser

-  Known issue:
+  * Known issue:
-  	* Works better in mobile devices.
     * Autocomplete feature not implemented for search.
+    * Search not working properly.